Rajesh-1808/DEVOPS/README.md

 Responsibilities of SRE:
 -----------------------
-	1.Ensuring system reliability (Maintain uptime, performance and availability) 2.Define and SLA,SLO,SLI
+	1.Ensuring system reliability (Maintain uptime, performance and availability).
+	2.Define and SLA,SLO,SLI.
-   	3.Automation of operations
+	3.Automation of operations.
-   	4.Improves system scalability and performance 5.Security and Complaince
+	4.Improves system scalability and performance.
+	5.Security and Complaince.

    Principle			|			Description